 To decide what we publish, we survey manufacturers to find out about their range of models, check market sales information and also check for any member requests to test specific models.
 From this information we sift through the MEPS data to find the products that are able to be purchased at the time of research.

 Our cooling score is based on a comparative analysis of the rated annualised energy efficiency ratio (AEER).

 We look at the amount of power used and the amount of cooling energy produced as a measure of how well the product uses energy to produce cooling.

 We look at the power input in kW and use it on a basis of four hours on over the three months of summer to give an indication of how much these products are likely to cost you to run.

 The overall score is made up of:

-We measure the fan noise (these results are comparative only, what you actually hear depends on the environment).
-With the fan on high, all air conditioners are loud enough to interfere with normal conversation, but naturally they're quieter on low fan speed.
+We display the fan noise as well, as these products tend to be noisy.
+With the fan on high, all air conditioners are loud enough to interfere with normal conversation, but naturally they're quieter on a low fan speed.

 We also calculate the running costs.
 This is the approximate cost of operating the unit at maximum capacity for four hours per day for three months in hot weather, based on 30c/kWh.
 These are comparative only as your actual use may be different.

-Testing portable air conditioners requires a very specific laboratory, as described above in How We Test.
 While CHOICE does have high quality thermal laboratories, we don't have a lab suited to air conditioner testing – it would be very expensive to construct and maintain.
-So instead, when we review portable air conditioners, we send them to a qualified external lab.
+So instead, when we review portable air conditioners, we use the regulated MEPS data.